Behind the investment: Plantsea

 The global plastic waste problem is showing no sign of slowing, with plastic and non-biodegradable packaging currently accounting for around 40% of the 2 billion tonnes of global waste created each year.
 In Europe, we’re currently generating around 178 kg of packaging waste per person per year.

 It’s clear that innovation is necessary in order to buck these unsustainable trends within the packaging industry.
-Plantsea, our most recent investment, is on a mission to tackle this problem with their seaweed-derived materials which can be used as a direct substitute for traditional plastic and non-biodegradable packaging.
+Plantsea, the most recent investment, is on a mission to tackle this problem with their seaweed-derived materials which can be used as a direct substitute for traditional plastic and non-biodegradable packaging.
 Founded in 2020, Plantsea’s seaweed-based materials mimic the key characteristics of plastic yet are fully home compostable - design features which will enable brands and retailers to seamlessly replace plastic packaging and reduce their environmental impact.

 The team initially came to the attention of Sustainable Ventures through a pitch competition held at the beginning of 2023, alongside other portfolio companies such as Batch.Works and Kuppa.
 The team demonstrated the potential of their novel materials through several use cases including food and cosmetic packaging, applications which they have continued to refine since this initial pitch.